frogro/PhotoboothProject_GPIO-Implementation-for-Buttons-and-Rotary-Encoder-on-Pi-OS-Bookworm/README.md

     dtoverlay=gpio-key,gpio=16,keycode=31,label="s",gpio_pull=2
     dtoverlay=gpio-key,gpio=11,keycode=50,label="m",gpio_pull=2

-Start the script with the command "python3 gpiosupport.py" or set it up as an autostart script (cronjob/service).
+Start the script with the command "python3 gpiosupport.py" or set up an autostart script (cronjob/service) to start the python command.
 If it does not work install the required dependency python3-evdev first: sudo apt install python3-evdev.